 In 2016, there was an estimated number of 900 jobs in the United States for Radio Operator.
 There is little to no growth in job opportunities for Radio Operator.
-The BLS estimates 100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Radio Operator are Minnesota, Illinois, and Louisiana.
 Watch out if you plan on working in Washington, Ohio, or Louisiana.
 These states have the worst job growth for this type of profession.